tenstorrent/tt-metal/.github/pull_request_template.md

 ### Ticket
-- Link to Github Issue.
+Link to Github Issue

 ### Problem description
-- Provide context for the problem.
+Provide context for the problem.

 ### What's changed
-- Describe the approach used to solve the problem.
+Describe the approach used to solve the problem.
-- Summarize the changes made and its impact.
+Summarize the changes made and its impact.

 ### Checklist
 - [ ] Post commit CI passes